Dillon7C7/PascalsTriangle/README.md

 # Pascal's Triangle
-Prints out n rows of Pascal's Triangle.
+Prints out <b>n</b> rows of Pascal's Triangle.
 For example, an input of 3 would output

        1
       1 1